Finding Groups of Cross-Correlated Features in Bi-View Data: Simulation Details

 \subsection{Running BSP and Related Methods}

-We applied BSP to the simulated data using the false discovery parameter $\alpha = 0.01$, which was selected to keep the edge-error estimates under $0.05$ (\smref{sec:howtochoosealpha}).
-This tuning procedure is purely based on the observed data, and does not require knowledge of the ground truth.
-The search was initialized from singletons consisting of all the features in $T$ and $1\%$ of the features in $S$, chosen at random.
-In what follows, feature-set pairs identified by BSP (or some other method, when clear from context) will be referred to as {\em detected} bimodules.
-BSP detected 319 unique bimodules while the effective number (\smref{sec:bimod-overlap}) of detected bimodules was 301.5.
+We applied BSP to the simulated data using the false discovery parameter $\alpha = 0.02$, which was selected to keep the edge-error estimates under $0.05$ (see Section \ref{sec:howtochoosealpha}).
+This tuning procedure is purely based on the observed data, and does not use any knowledge of the ground truth.
+The search was initialized from singletons consisting of all the features in $T \cup S$.
+In what follows, feature set pairs identified by BSP (or some other method, when clear from context) will be referred to as {\em detected} bimodules.
+BSP detected 708 unique bimodules while the effective number (see Section \ref{sec:post-processing}) of detected bimodules was 644.87.

-To obtain bimodules via CONDOR \citep{platig2016bipartite}, we applied Matrix-eQTL \citep{matrixEQTL} to the simulated dataset with $S$ considered as the set of SNPs and $T$ considered as the set of genes, to extract feature pairs $(s,t) \in S \times T$ with q-value less than $\alpha=0.05$.
-Next, we formed a bipartite graph on the vertex set $S \cup T$ with edges given by the significant feature pairs found in the previous step.
-The largest connected component of this graph, made up of 28,876 features from $S$ and 6,455 features from $T$, was passed through a bipartite community detection software \citep{condor-software} which partitioned the nodes of the sub-graph into 112 bimodules.
+To obtain bimodules via CONDOR \citep{platig2016bipartite}, we first applied \meqtl\ \citep{matrixEQTL} to the simulated dataset with $S$ considered as the set of SNPs and $T$ considered as the set of genes, to extract feature pairs $(s,t) \in S \times T$ with q-value less than $0.05$.
+Next, we formed a bipartite graph on the vertex set $S \cup T$ with edges given by 436,616 significant feature pairs found by \meqtl.
+The largest connected component of this graph, made up of 48,455 features from $S$ and 11,045 features from $T$, was passed through a bipartite community detection software \citep{condor-software} which partitioned the nodes of the subgraph into 178 bimodules.

 We applied the sCCA method of \cite{witten2009penalized} to the simulated data to find $100$ bimodules.
 More precisely, for various penalty parameters $\lambda \in [0,1]$, we ran sCCA \citep{pma} to find $100$ canonical covariate pairs with the $\ell_1$ norm constraint of $\lambda \sqrt{p}$ and $\lambda \sqrt{q}$ on the coefficients of the linear combinations corresponding to $S$ and $T$ respectively.
-Initially, we considered $\lambda = 0.233$, chosen by the permutation based procedure provided with the software.
-However the resulting bimodules were large and had high edge-error (\smref{sec:scca-results}).
-Based on a rough grid search, we then ran the procedure with each value $\lambda \in \{.01,.02,.03, .04, .06 \}$ to obtain smaller bimodules.
+Initially, we considered $\lambda = 0.1$, chosen by the permutation based procedure provided with the software.
+However, the resulting bimodules were very large and had high edge-error (further details are provided in Section \ref{sec:scca-results}).
+Based on a rough grid search, we then ran the procedure with each value $\lambda \in \{.01,.02,.03,.04 \}$ to obtain smaller bimodules.

-\subsubsection{Comparing performance of the methods}
+\subsubsection{Comparing Performance of the Methods}